scperkins/EJEHardenberg.github.io/public/tech-blog/github-awesome-autocomplete-review.md

 I'd recommend you check it out and see if you can find any interesting projects on github to contribute to or use in your next project!

+#### Trying to nitpick

+I felt that I needed to come up with something bad to say about the extension, but the [FAQ] hits on any major concerns I can think of from someone using it, anything about public users or repo's not being found to where your private repository information is sent to.
+Thinking about privacy brings me to thinking about the "right to be forgot", in which perhaps one should be able to request their repositories (even their public ones) be searchable.
+Though since Algolia pulls the information from the [github archives] that burden falls more on github than Algolia.

+Looking through the issue's page on the github, I can see one [enhancement] that I think would be helpful as it'd make it really easy to quickly find a file within the repository and check it out (such as when browsing source code that you haven't downloaded to grep).
+Speaking of issues, according to the current documentation in the README, after connecting with oauth, the extension is supposed to add instant search and suggestion to the issues page as well.
+I didn't see this happen, but there's also no documentation on what I was supposed to see either.
+So this area could be improved by Algolia (at least with documentation) to make their extension even better.

+Even with that one caveat, this is still a great extension as I've mentioned and I look forward to seeing what new versions bring!

 [Source]:https://github.com/algolia/github-awesome-autocomplete
 [github]:https://github.com